sebasfavaron/IG-Social-Graph-Tool/README.md

 ## Instagram social graph

-This repository attempts to document the process of generating a social graph based on personal ig socials It's split into two parts:
+Generate a social graph based on your ig socials
+It's split into two parts:

 1. Running the website: